Srđan Dragojević: Political career

-In December 2010, Dragojević's association with Ivica Dačić's Socialist Party of Serbia (SPS) was announced with the forty-seven-year-old film director's appointment to the party's main board.
-Other appointments to the party's main board on the same occasion were: table tennis player Aleksandar Karakašević, LGBT activist Boris Milićević, actor Bata Živojinović, retired long-distance runner and former Olympian Franjo Mihalić, and retired handballer Svetlana Kitić.
+In December 2010, Dragojević's association with Ivica Dačić's Socialist Party of Serbia (SPS) was announced via the forty-seven-year-old film director's appointment to the party's main board.
+Other appointees to the party's main board on the same occasion were: table tennis player Aleksandar Karakašević, LGBT activist Boris Milićević, actor Bata Živojinović, retired long-distance runner and former Olympian Franjo Mihalić, and retired handballer Svetlana Kitić.
 When Dragojević joined, the SPS had already been a participant in the Democratic Party (DS)-dominated multiple-party ruling coalition, closely aligned with and controlled by the Serbian President and DS leader Boris Tadić.
-Considering the SPS had been founded and formerly headed by Slobodan Milošević—whom Dragojević is an outspoken critic of—many in the Serbian public found the established film director's decision to join the party surprising and peculiar.
+Considering the SPS was founded and formerly headed by Slobodan Milošević—whom Dragojević had been an outspoken critic of—many in the Serbian public found the established film director's decision to join the party surprising and peculiar.
 In his media appearances, Dragojević placed his motivation to become politically active in the context of improving Serbian cultural policies, bringing up the "sale of Beograd Film, sorry state of Avala Film, and closure of the National Museum since 2003" as examples of things he'll try to change.
 He further opined that the SPS had changed since the days when Milošević headed it before stating "revival of closed cultural centers in small towns across Serbia" as his main goal in joining it while adding that the SPS was "the only party interested in my plan".